Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 When choosing the roles to apply to a Security Key, only select the minimum to satisfy the requirements of the Security Keys intended purpose.

 ##### Deleting a Tenant Security Key
-Deleting a Key will immediately revoke access to ALL APIS.
+Deleting a Key will immediately revoke access to ALL APIs.

 **<mark>This action cannot be undone.</mark>**